Brain fog can be a symptom of several medical conditions. It affects a variety of mental processes, including memory and concentration.

 - prepare meals ahead of time to avoid eating fast food or other processed foods when running errands, at work, or at other times during travel

 - develop a routine that includes a regular time for exercise

 - try to go to sleep around the same time every night

 - avoid or limit alcohol and other substances

 Tips for managing daily tasks

-Getting support: Explain how you feel to family and friends and ask them to speak more slowly.
+- Get support: Explain how you feel to family and friends and ask them to speak more slowly.
 This will allow extra time to process information.

-Organization techniques: It may help to keep a diary or make lists.
+- Learn organization techniques: It may help to keep a diary or make lists.
 Smartphone reminders may help remind you to complete tasks, such as taking your medication or going to doctor’s appointments.

-Storing items in the same place each time: Find somewhere memorable in the home to keep items that are easy to lose, such as keys.
+- Store items in the same place each time: Find somewhere memorable in the home to keep items that are easy to lose, such as keys.